-Well, you wold bp pretty much right.
-If you wan something inspired by the 1920s into the 1930s (like a flapper dress for example), this is the first port of call.
+Well, you would be pretty much right, as this is one of the feew reproduction vintage clothing retailers focusing on the early part of the 20th century.
+Indeed, iff you want something inspired by the 1920s into the 1930s (like a flapper dress for example), this is the first port of call.
 In fact, it will probably be your last as there are so many to choose from.
 Accessories too, as well as the odd piece from outside that era.

 Pictured example: Elaina Vintage Inspired Drop Waist Flapper Dress (£89)

 Stepping on a decade takes us to the 1940s and the Seamstress of Bloomsbury range.

 A range inspired by Lilian Wells, the so-called Seamstress of Bloomsbury, with the site reviving her original 1940s patterns and designs to great effect.

 Pictured example: Classic 1945 Peggy Wrap Dress (£79)

 We are heading back to the 1960s with dresses and limited edition pieces from Carnaby Streak.